Skip to content

 </script>

-Use when: You want the payload to say “this has SSR content” while still forcing the client version to replace it. mountly warns about this path because mismatched server/client output can cause flicker.
+Use when: You want the payload to say “this has SSR content” while forcing the client version to replace it. mountly warns about this path, since mismatched server and client output can cause flicker.

 mountly islands can degrade without JavaScript.
 The server-rendered HTML remains visible even if the JS bundle fails to load or execute.